C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development -- RCR Report: Artifact

 The archival components of the artifact are available on Zenodo with the following DOIs: evaluation data and archived outputs, 10.5281/zenodo.17071667; parser model, 10.5281/zenodo.19061126.

 The GitHub repository is the primary executable artifact and the only channel that supports the \texttt{make}-based reproduction targets described in this report, including both the source-checkout and Docker routes.
 Zenodo preserves stable archival copies of the evaluation data and the parser model, while PyPI provides a lightweight command-line entry point for quick functional checks.

-The packaged artifact also includes the required documentation files---\texttt{README}, \texttt{REQUIREMENTS}, \texttt{STATUS}, \texttt{LICENSE}, and \texttt{INSTALL}---covering acquisition, setup, environment assumptions, licensing, and a basic validation example.
+The packaged artifact also includes the required documentation files---\texttt{README.md}, \texttt{REQUIREMENTS.md}, \texttt{STATUS.md}, \texttt{LICENSE}, and \texttt{INSTALL.md}---covering acquisition, setup, environment assumptions, licensing, and a basic validation example.
 These files are available in the root of the GitHub repository~\cite{C2Q_github_2025}.
+The PyPI project page provides a lightweight installation entry point and links back to these GitHub-hosted companion documents; the GitHub repository remains the authoritative documentation location for artifact evaluation.

+For the recommender evaluation, device metadata and coupling maps are included as archived artifact inputs.
+This freezes the snapshot used in the paper and makes the recommender outputs comparable across reproduction runs.
+New devices can be supported by adding corresponding metadata and coupling-map entries to the recommender module.

 At a high level, the released materials can be grouped into three categories:

 \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Evidence-generating mechanisms}, including the framework implementation, benchmark inputs, JSON DSL specifications, Python programs, and the pretrained parser model used for Python code-input runs.
 Together, these constitute the main executable basis for regenerating the released results.
 For Experiment~1, the released model primarily supports inspection and inference-level validation, while the training workflow is documented separately through the notebook materials.